Wasifkabeer/Cyclistic-Bikeshare-Case-Study/README.md

 For the process phase as well as every subsequent phase, I used BigQuery Studio as there was nearly 5 million rows of uncleaned data that simply cannot be processed by applications like Google Sheets.
 Using BigQuery, I was able to combine the 12 datasets into one larger dataset labelled [combined_data](https://github.com/Wasifkabeer/Cyclistic-Bikeshare-Case-Study/blob/main/Combined_data_query.sql) that contained information about every ride provided by Cyclistic in the year 2023.

 Following the creation of the combined_data table, I created another table titled clean_trip_data in which excluded rows containing null data.
 Before I created this table, I completed a number of exploratory queries on this table to determine what kind of rows needed to be excluded.
-These queries can be found [here] (https://github.com/Wasifkabeer/Cyclistic-Bikeshare-Case-Study/blob/main/Data_cleaning_exploration.sql).
+These queries can be found [here](https://github.com/Wasifkabeer/Cyclistic-Bikeshare-Case-Study/blob/main/Data_cleaning_exploration.sql).